-We have rounded-up eleven of the best touring theatre companies, operating in and around London.
+We have rounded-up thirteen of the best touring theatre companies, operating in and around London.
 We have also included their social media accounts so you can keep up to date with all of their latest productions and never miss another ground-breaking show.

 Having put on an all night production of Macbeth in Erno Goldfinger’s East London Tower block, RIFT are far from your ordinary theatre company.
 They are busy redefining theatre, creating, as they put it, “worlds for our audience to explore unlimited by platform, space or time.”

 Ironically for a company with the strapline – Tell No One – if you attend a Secret Cinema event you will want to tell everyone.
 The audience are encouraged to participate in the action as actors take on the leading roles in cult films such as Alien and Shawshank Redemption.
 Kubrick’s Dr. Strangelove, Star Wars and 80’s classic Back to the Future have all had the Secret Cinema treatment with founder and director Fabien Riggall continuing to strive for unique and fully immersive experiences.

 Established in 2012 by Philip Ryder & Jonathan Ashby-Rock, the London Contemporary’s mission is to inject energy and relevance into classic theatre so that it connects with modern audiences.
 Their take on Dickens’s Christmas Carol saw the action take place in a World War II air raid shelter once again demonstrating their commitment to reimagining the canon in brave and bold ways.